 - If you hate having pocket money arguments in the gift shop the Eden Project have made it easy for you avoid this.
 When you re-enter the visitor centre to leave you can turn right into the cafe and bypass the gift shop completely.
 However, if you don’t mind being tempted there’s a wonderful array of food, gifts and souvenirs.

-The Eden Project is open from 9.30am to 6pm and later during peak season.
+The Eden Project is open from 9am to 6pm.
 Be aware that the domes may close earlier.

 I love hearing what people think about my blog so feel free to leave a comment below or browse around.
-You can also find me on Bloglovin’, Twitter, Facebook, Instagram, Pinterest, Youtube, Google+ and LinkedIn.
+You can also find me on Bloglovin’, Twitter, Facebook, Instagram, Pinterest, Youtube, and LinkedIn.